 On December 17, 2008, MTA terminated the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 25, 2003 and since then MTA has provided short-term U.S. Treasury debt obligations as replacement collateral.
-As of December 31, 2021, the fair value of total collateral funds was \$39.4.
+As of December 31, 2022, the fair value of total collateral funds was \$39.5.

 On January 12, 2009, MTA provided a short-term U.S.Treasury debt obligation as additional collateral in addition to the Ambac Assurance Corp. surety bond for the lease transaction that closed on September 29, 2003.
-From time to time, additional collateral has been required to be added such that the total market value of the securities being held as additional collateral are expected to be sufficient to pay the remainder of the regularly scheduled lease rent payments under the lease.
-As of December 31, 2021, the fair value of total collateral funds was \$55.5.
+As of December 31, 2022, the fair value of total collateral funds was \$55.7.